Turkey strikes Kurdish militant targets in Iraq and Syria following deadly attack on defense company

-ANKARA, Turkey — (AP) — Turkey’s air force struck Kurdish militant targets in Iraq and Syria on Wednesday in apparent retaliation for an attack at a key state-run defense company that killed five people and wounded more than a dozen others.
+ANKARA, Turkey — (AP) — Turkey’s air force struck Kurdish militant targets in Iraq and Syria on Wednesday in an apparent retaliation for an attack at a key state-run defense company that killed five people and wounded more than 20 others.

 Yerlikaya said the militant Kurdistan Workers' Party, or PKK, was believed to be behind the attack at the defense company.
 Defense Minister Yasar Guler also pointed the finger at the PKK.